LIST OF AWARDS

 YES Group H&S Innovation Award

 Launched in 2013, this award recognises innovation in health & safety at music festivals.
 Many festivals have developed, or are in the process of developing, new ways to enhance health & safety within their crowded spaces.
 Some go to great efforts to deliver new and exciting products and services, which keep the audience ever safer and reduce the risks within the event environment.
 These innovations can inform and positively change public behaviour and also create a safety culture throughout the event industry.

-The Take a Stand Award for Outstanding European Values
+The Take a Stand Award

 The current political and cultural climate can be diplomatically described as ‘challenging.’
 Whether it’s kneeling sportsmen in the US or artists like Prophets Of Rage writing about how to “Unf*ck The World”, there is a new demand for statements and positive action; a movement in line with Yourope’s ‘Take A Stand’ awareness campaign for civil engagement.
 For the first time this year, The European Festival Awards hands out the Take A Stand Award, honouring political and social activities and initiatives by European festivals; recognising those speaking up for peaceful dialogue, humanity, tolerance and mutual understanding.

 Award For Excellence And Passion